ckode/mysqlclusterbackup/README.md

 This script automates the backup and restore processes for MySQL Galera (XtraDB) Clusters using Percona's XtraBackup.
 It provides functionality for full backups, incremental backups, backup preparation, restoration, and backup rotation.

+# NOTE:  This is a Work in Progress and is not yet usable.

 ## Features

 - Full backups